greg-hutchinson/agile/tour-de-sprint/PITCHME.md

 - You are the Scrum Team tasked with completing this work.
 Attractors Travel Agency is your customer
 - You will work in 2 sprints to complete the work.
 At the end of each sprint you will demo your completed stories.
 You will also talk about the work planned for your upcoming sprints.
 - Each Sprint is 20 mins.
+- Use the provided template to fill in the information that you research
 <br><br>
 @snapend
 @snap[south span-55 text-07]